 Guy, W. ECDEU assessment manual for psychopharmacology.
 US Department of Health, Education and Welfare Publication (ADM) 76-338.
 Rockville, MD, National Institute of Mental Health, 1976.

-Clinical significance vs. statistical significance: Statistical significance means that there are differences between groups that are large enough to rule out chance occurrence.
+Clinical Significance vs. Statistical Significance: Statistical significance means that there are differences between groups that are large enough to rule out chance occurrence.
 However, in absolute terms, the basic proportions and differences might be small.
 In this case, the difference is not clinically significant.
 For example, people who received a gambling intervention scored significantly lower on a measure of gambling problems than people who did not receive the intervention.
 However, if the difference in scores was only one point out of 100, then the treatment would not have a clinically significant impact on the participants.

-Closed (close-ended) question: A type of question asking the respondent to choose an answer from a specified list.
+Closed (Close-Ended) Question: A type of question asking the respondent to choose an answer from a specified list.

-Cluster analysis: Cluster analysis is an exploratory technique that groups cases (in many instances, participants) together based on similar characteristics.
+Cluster Analysis: Cluster analysis is an exploratory technique that groups cases (in many instances, participants) together based on similar characteristics.
 The technique includes information about the optimal number of clusters within a sample and the similarity within and between clusters.

-Cluster sampling: The use of random sampling methods to select clusters in two or more stages, for example a sample of individuals from districts, counties, or households, from a UNIVERSE of all districts, counties, or households that are available for study.
+Cluster Sampling: The use of random sampling methods to select clusters in two or more stages, for example a sample of individuals from districts, counties, or households, from a UNIVERSE of all districts, counties, or households that are available for study.

-Cognitive disinhibition: A personality trait characterized by impulsive behavior, sensation seeking, and disregard for consequences.
+Cognitive Disinhibition: A personality trait characterized by impulsive behavior, sensation seeking, and disregard for consequences.
 Cognitive disinhibition is independent of behavioral disinhibition – the ability to inhibit responses.

-Cognitive epidemiology: A field of research that connects people’s cognitive functioning to their morbidity and mortality.
+Cognitive Epidemiology: A field of research that connects people’s cognitive functioning to their morbidity and mortality.

-Cognitive restructuring: A method of treatment in which participants are taught to recognize and correct distorted cognitions that contribute to their problem.
+Cognitive Restructuring: A method of treatment in which participants are taught to recognize and correct distorted cognitions that contribute to their problem.

-Cohen's kappa coefficient: A statistical measure of inter-rater agreement for categorical items.
+Cohen's Kappa Coefficient: A statistical measure of agreement between raters or on a measure conducted at different points in time.
 The values indicate < 0 no agreement; 0–.20 - slight, .21–.40 - fair, .41–.60 - moderate, .61–.80 - substantial, and .81–1 - almost perfect agreement.

-Confirmation bias: The tendency to seek, interpret, and create information that verifies existing beliefs.
+Confirmation Bias: The tendency to seek, interpret, and create information that verifies existing beliefs.